Active Substance: ixazomib citrate

 What are the risks associated with Ninlaro?

-The most common side effects with Ninlaro taken together with lenalidomide and dexamethasone (seen in more than 1 in 5 people) were diarrhoea, constipation, thrombocytopenia (low blood platelet counts), peripheral neuropathy (nerve damage in the hands and feet causing tingling or numbness), nausea (feeling sick), peripheral oedema (swelling, especially of the ankles and feet), vomiting and back pain.
+The most common side effects with Ninlaro taken together with lenalidomide and dexamethasone (seen in more than 1 in 5 people) were diarrhoea, constipation, thrombocytopenia (low blood platelet counts), neutropenia (low levels of neutrophils, a type of white blood cell), peripheral neuropathy (nerve damage in the hands and feet causing tingling or numbness), nausea (feeling sick), peripheral oedema (swelling, especially of the ankles and feet), vomiting and nose and throat infection.
 Similar side effects were seen when lenalidomide and dexamethasone were used without Ninlaro.

 For the full list of all side effects and restrictions with Ninlaro, see the package leaflet.